-- Taking place on June 19-20 at the Miami Beach Convention Center, Cruise Ship Interiors Expo Miami welcomed more than 2,800 attendees to its launch event.
+- Taking place on June 19-20 at the Miami Beach Convention Center, Cruise Ship Interiors Design Expo Americas welcomed more than 2,800 attendees to its launch event.

 - Marine interior suppliers, cruise lines, design studios, and interior outfitters flocked to Miami for two days of exhibits, conferences, live product demos, and networking.

 - The brand’s first event was hailed a success by the industry’s key decision-makers, receiving high praise from senior director of interior design & architecture at Carnival Cruise Line, Petu Kummala, among many others.

 Miami, FL, July 2019 – Cruise Ship Interiors Design Expo Americas, the world’s first highly focused event dedicated exclusively to interior design, architecture, and outfitting in the cruise industry, welcomed the entire cruise interiors community under one roof on June 19 and 20, 2019, at the Miami Beach Convention Center, FL, USA.